Home energy saving devices

 Motion- or infrared-activated switches are light switches that sense movement or the body heat of a person entering a room, and turn the current on when you pass the sensor, then turn it off after the movement or heat is no longer detected.
 These can be home energy saving devices, if they are used, for example, to prevent a light from being left on.
 However, when used for security lighting, they can waste energy, as they tend to go on unnecessarily when triggered by a falling leaf or a passing racoon.

-If you want the convenience of being able to switch a light on, but having the light turn off automatically if you forget to switch it off, try a screw-in motion-sensor switch such as the one pictured at left.
+If you want the convenience of being able to switch a light on, but having the light turn off automatically if you forget to switch it off, try a screw-in motion-sensor switch.
 This works well for a lamp (provided it has a tall enough shade) or for a bare ceiling fixture, such as in a laundry room, furnace room, or workroom.
-Remember though that the motion sensor does draw a small current continuously, so if it's a room you only go in a few times a year, adding the sensor might actually increase the amount of electricity the light uses over its life.
+Remember though that the motion sensor does draw a small current continuously, so if it’s a room you only go in a few times a year, adding the sensor might actually increase the amount of electricity the light uses over its life.
+(Remember: If you leave the switch off, it uses no eletricity, but if you forget it on for a week because you rarely go into the room, you are using that ghost load for the whole weak.)

 Power bars can be great home energy saving devices if you're disciplined about turning them off when the devices attached to them are not in use.
 Computers and accessories can use a fair bit of power; a power bar with built-in surge protection not only protects your equipment from damaging power spikes, but also cuts all power to the devices when you turn it off.
 (Smart power bars, which detect when attached devices are in standby or phantom load mode, are examples of direct home energy saving devices, and are discussed below.)